2024

 2005–2006

-Vietnamese handmade Dó paper, hand-braided jute rope.
+Traditional Vietnamese handmade Dó paper, hand braided jute rope.

 The artwork Clouds was created in Hanoi in 2005, initially inspired by the desert clouds of the American Southwest.
-Over the course of two years, I slowly developed this piece, and its shape, color, and texture underwent significant transformations due to the exceptionally high humidity in Hanoi.
+Over two years, I slowly developed this piece, and its shape, color, and texture underwent significant transformations due to the exceptionally high humidity in Hanoi.
 Throughout this period, mold would emerge, spreading within the work.
 In response, I would consistently apply a diluted bleach solution to control it, discovering that baby powder helped maintain dryness and protected the piece against humidity.
 The interplay of mold, bleach, and baby powder became integral to the final piece's aesthetic, contributing texture, color, and influencing its overall form.

 This process, allowing nature to modify my work while simultaneously safeguarding it against natural elements, is a crucial aspect of my creative process.
 Even after I consider a work finished, natural elements persist in impacting it, contributing to its ongoing evolution in various ways.